lgunsch/django-vmail/README.rst

 Madmin - Mail Administration
 ============================

-Madmin is a  _Django app which provides a necessary framework for a virtual domain email setup via _Postfix and _Dovecot.
+Madmin is a  Django_ app which provides a necessary framework for a virtual domain email setup via Postfix_ and Dovecot_.

 Madmin creates and manages mail domains, mailboxes, and aliases for Postfix and Dovecot.
 It allows system administrators to easily manage an email